 Being injured as a result of someone else’s negligence or carelessness is always very upsetting.
 It’s understandable if your first thought isn’t to hire a lawyer.
-However, once you’ve processed the situation emotionally and are feeling better physically, it’s wise to contact a personal injury lawyer to discuss your options.
+However, once you’ve processed the situation emotionally and are feeling better physically, it’s wise to contact a personal injury lawyer in Gulfport to discuss your options.
 In many cases, you will be entitled to recover compensation from the responsible party.

 What Damages Are Available in Mississippi Injury Cases?